decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-10-15-consensus-for-state-machine-replication.markdown

 The servers run a multi-shot consensus protocol.
 The clients send requests to the servers.
 Once a server sees a request, it uses the request as an input to the multi-shot consensus.
 A server executes the request and sends a response to the client after the request is added to the log *and* all the previous entries in the log are non-$\bot$ and have been executed.

-**Proof sketch:**
-SMR Liveness follows from Liveness and Prefix completeness of multi-shot consensus.
+#### Proof sketch

+We will use the multi-shot consensus (MSC) properties above.

+**SMR Liveness**: A client the sends a request to the servers then due to *Liveness* of MSC this request will be eventually added to the log.
+Due to *Prefix completeness* of MSC all previous log entries will also eventually become non $\bot$.
+Hence, eventually the client will receive a response.

-SMR Safety follows directly from Safety of multi-shot consensus.
+**SMR Safety**: This follows directly from *Safety* of MSC.

-SMR Validity follows directly from Validity of multi-shot consensus.
+**SMR Validity**: This follows directly from Validity of MSC.

-For SMR Correctness, consider a response for $cmd$ that is placed in $\log_i[k]$.
-We know that all log entries from 1 to $k$ are filled and executed.
-So clearly any request that starts after this response must be committed to a slot $>k$ in the log.
+**SMR Correctness**: consider a $cmd$ that is uniquely placed in $\log_i[k]$ (from the Validity and Safety of MS).
+When the client receives a response, due the the protocol above, all log entries from 1 to $k$ are filled and executed.
+So clearly any request that starts after this response arrives must be committed to a slot $>k$ in the log.
 Hence, from SMR Safety, this new response will see $\log[k]=cmd$ as required.

+Note that we can use the point in time that the fist party sends a (valid) response to define the **linearization point** of the client request.
+Clearly this point is after the request and before the response (because it's the first).
+Also note that this linearization order is exactly the log order, this can be shown via induction.

 ### Separation into sub-systems